-Ryan T. Anderson, Ph.D. is a visiting fellow in the Richard and Helen DeVos Center for Life, Religion, and Family at The Heritage Foundation.
+Ryan T. Anderson, Ph.D. was a visiting fellow in the Richard and Helen DeVos Center for Life, Religion, and Family at The Heritage Foundation.
 He was previously the William E. Simon senior research fellow at The Heritage Foundation, and the founder and editor of Public Discourse, the online journal of the Witherspoon Institute of Princeton, New Jersey.

 He is the author of When Harry Became Sally: Responding to the Transgender Moment and Truth Overruled: The Future of Marriage and Religious Freedom, and he is the co-author of What Is Marriage?
 Man and Woman: A Defense and Debating Religious Liberty and Discrimination.